Suggest an improvement to an existing lesson

 Any lesson that uses The Carpentries lesson template, follows our Code of Conduct, and is licensed either CC-BY or CC-0 can be hosted in The Carpentries Incubator.
 You can learn more about The Carpentries approach to curriculum development in our Curriculum Development Handbook.

 The goal of The Carpentries Incubator is to be a place for Carpentries community members to share resources in early stages of development.
+The Community Developed Lessons page lists all lessons currently hosted in The Carpentries Incubator.
 People already familiar with The Carpentries teaching practices can pick them up and teach them in meetups, in class, or in complement of a “standard” Carpentries 2-day workshop.
 The lessons can also be used by independent learners, outside of workshops.
 Read more about how to contribute to these lessons in The Carpentries Incubator Proposals Repository on GitHub.

 In the near future, we will also provide a friendly, community-supported, peer-review process for lessons.
 After the peer-review process, the lessons will be hosted in The Carpentries Lab and will be officially endorsed by The Carpentries as high-quality resources.
 At this time, we are not accepting lesson submissions to The CarpentriesLab.
 If you are interested in having a lesson reviewed for inclusion in The Lab, please submit it first to The Incubator through our GitHub Repository.